2m3/jqPuzzle/NOTES.md

 `initialHole`
 -------------

-Specifies the initial position of the hole in a shuffled puzzle.
+Specifies the initial position of the hole on a shuffled board.

 Expects any integer value between 1 (top left) and `rows*cols` (bottom right).